epurelib/epurelib.github.io/docs/index.md

 ---

 Epure is python type-hints based ORM - you can store and retrieve data having no idea about database, table and columns.
 All technical details hidden from you.
-Care only about your business logic.
+Care only about your business logic 🤑.

 Key features: